 Overall, the provisioning model is significant at the 1% level (F statistic of 3.94).
-Also, the model explained about 64.4% (adjusted R-square) of the variation in dependent variable (log of provisioning wetland ecosystem values).
+Also, the model explained 64.4% (adjusted R-square) of the variation in the dependent variable (log of provisioning wetland ecosystem values).
 The model is homoscedastic, which means the variance of the error term is constant (Breusch Pagan statistic = 18.55, p-value = 0.29).
-The in-sample prediction error (where the values of the original dependent variable to compared to corresponding predicted variable) from the estimated provisioning meta-regression value function is 15.38% which is significantly lower the in-sample benefit transfer (values of the original dependent variable is compared to the mean) prediction error (40%).
+The in-sample prediction error (where the values of the original dependent variable to compared to corresponding predicted variable) from the estimated provisioning meta-regression value function is 15.38% which is significantly lower than the in-sample benefit transfer (values of the original dependent variable is compared to the mean) prediction error (40%).
 We reported the median prediction error because of outliers (4 values) which can bias the mean value upwards.
-The observation level predictions errors are provided in Table A2 in appendix.
+The observation level prediction errors are provided in Table A2 in the Appendix.

-Regarding the economic variables, log population density, and high-income are significant (at 10% and 1%, respectively) and have positive effects on log of provisioning wetland values.
+Regarding the economic variables, log population density, and high-income are significant (at 10% and 1%, respectively) and have positive effects on log of provisioning wetland values (Table 3?).
 This means that a 1% increase in the level of population density will cause about 0.48% increase in the value of provisioning wetland values.
 Provisioning ecosystem values of wetlands in high-income countries are expected to be about 8.2% greater than wetlands in other countries, including medium-income countries.
 The direction of effects of these variables on provisioning wetland values are expected.
 Also, a 1% increase in the agricultural factor productivity is expected to cause about 3.9% decrease in provisioning wetland values; this effect is not significant at the 10% level.
-Concerning study variables, it the model results show that a 1% increase in the acreage of wetland is expected to increase the provisioning value of the wetland by about 0.54%, at a 5% significance level.
+Concerning study variables, model results show that a 1% increase in the acreage of wetland is expected to increase the provisioning value of the wetland by about 0.54%, at a 5% significance level.
 Also, the provisioning wetland values in this study have increase about 1.2% since 1993 (the year of the oldest study), at 10% significance level.
 The provisioning value of wetlands in peer-reviewed studies is about 4.1% more than values in other studies, at 1% significance level.
 The provisioning value of wetlands in that were evaluated with economic valuation method is about 2.4% more than values evaluated with other methods; however, this effect is not significant at 10% level.
 With the wetland policy variables, provisioning wetland values in countries that have a no net loss wetland policy or an ecosystem service goal or use penalties to enforce wetland conservation policies are about 0.31%, 5.5%, 0.45%, respectively, more than wetlands in other countries.
-Except, the effect of the ecosystem service goal which is significant at 5%, the effects of the other wetland policy variables are not significant at the 10% level.
-However, the provisioning wetland values in countries that use incentives to enforce their wetland conservation policies is about 6.84% lower than countries that do not use incentives.
-Regarding the biodiversity variables, a 1% increase in the counts/ha of amphibians and birds are expected to increase the provisioning wetland values by about 0.2% (significant at 10%) and 0.002% (not significant at 10%), respectively.
-The location variables, latitude and longitude are significant at 5% and 10% significant, respectively; this show that these variables may be capturing the effect of location specific variables that were omitted from the model.
+The effect of the ecosystem service goal is significant at 5%, but effects of the other wetland policy variables are not significant at the 10% level.
+However, the provisioning wetland value in countries that use incentives to enforce their wetland conservation policies is about 6.84% lower than countries that do not use incentives.
+Regarding the biodiversity variables, 1% increases in species richness/ha of amphibians and birds are expected to increase the provisioning wetland values by about 0.2% (significant at 10%) and 0.002% (not significant at 10%), respectively.
+The location variables, latitude and longitude are significant at 5% and 10% significant, respectively; this indicates that these variables may be capturing the effect of location specific variables that were omitted from the model.